sahilsopankar14/sihtopics/PRE_Commited_PS/PS_26007_Low_Visibility_mines.md

 driver notices it too late
 braking distance is not enough collision occurs
-Your system should therefore answer:
+The system should therefore answer:
 “Is there an object/vehicle ahead, how far away is it, how fast is it moving, and is the current situation dangerous?”

-3. Scenario B — Human/person ahead
+## 3. Scenario B — Human/person ahead
-Imagine a worker crossing the haul road.
+The scenario consists of a worker crossing the haul road.

                  👷
                  ↑